Public Programs and Events

 This event is free and open to the public.

-On January 29, we will embrace the darkness by snowshoeing during the new moon.
+Embrace the darkness by snowshoeing during the new moon.
 We will take advantage of the darkness to explore the boreal forest from a new perspective.
+No Snow?
+No problem.
+We'll use ice grippers to explore the trail.
+Ice grippers provided, or bring your own.

 The hike is approximately one mile or more, depending on the group's ability and interest.
 Ages 14 and up.
 All skill levels are welcome; a brief snowshoe introduction will be at the start.
 Snowshoes are provided or bring your own.
 Notify us in advance of any special needs or requirements you have.
 We will be almost entirely outdoors, so please dress for the weather.